Hyeon-Yeom/Yeom_S_Kumar_K_Roku-Flashback-App/README.md

 -	Considering designing the background of the pop-up messages blurry to match the design of the categories as well as the ‘more detailed information’ pages for movies, tv shows or music.

 5. Round boxes
--	Rounded boxes for content
+- To show the app smoothly: Rounded boxes for content and Rounded buttons are used.
--	Rounded buttons

-6. What we focused for this design is
+6. What we focused for this design:
 -	Smoothly showing and closing pages.
 -	Smoothly showing the messages, including error messages.
 -	Making people feel comfortable visually while they are using it.